-Drab first year Baltimore Orioles are an interesting, and daunting, study.
+Drab first-year Baltimore Orioles are a fascinating, and daunting, study.
 In their 1998 paper detailing female Bullock’s vs. female Baltimore Orioles in the journal, Birding, Cin-Ty Lee and Andrew Birch discuss the following: “Many Baltimores seen in winter or late fall have grayish bellies and are exceedingly pale overall in coloration.
 These birds superficially resemble Bullock’s.
 Our examinations of female Baltimore specimens collected in Mexico in December and January revealed that such individuals can become exceedingly pale.
 Many specimens, especially those collected in Mexico, so closely resemble Bullock’s that at first we believed they were mislabeled.”

 The white median (upper) and greater (lower) coverts (wing bars) are of note.
 With Bullock’s the upper edge of the median wing bar is consistently serrated with black “teeth.”
-The median wing bar on Baltimore generally has a squared-off, not serrated, look lending to a straight-edged appearance.
-However, there is overlap to this feature and some HY female Baltimore Orioles show a serrated leading edge to the median covert.
+The median wing bar on Baltimore typically has a squared-off, not serrated, look lending to a straight-edged appearance.
+However, there is overlap to this feature, and some HY female Baltimore Orioles show a serrated leading edge to the median covert.
 In his review of Lee and Birch’s new field mark, Jaramillo (1999) reviewed and measured this feature on 19 Baltimore and 54 Bullock’s Orioles.
-He categorized the tooth-mark serration to the median covert into 4 types.
+He categorized the tooth-mark serration to the median covert into four types.
 Overlap in this feature occurred most prominently among Type 2 coverts, which show a small, pointed black spur along the top edge of the covert.
 A total of 36.8 % of the Baltimore and 38.9 % of Bullock’s in his sample showed this feature.
 There was a small degree of overlap with the large, black tooth serration (the “classic” examples most typically shown on Bullock’s in field guides) associated with Type 3.
-A total of 15.8 % Baltimore showed a Type 3 pattern with Bullock’s totaling 55.6 % .
-In their rebuttal, Lee & Birch (2001) stated that the field identifiable aspect of the serrated edge lies in its asymmetric quality, which is derived from the combination of point length (“tooth” serration) and taper (the distance that the white tip extends or tapers up the anterior part of the feather).
+A total of 15.8 % Baltimore showed a Type 3 pattern with Bullock’s totalling 55.6 %.
+In their rebuttal, Lee & Birch (2001) stated that the field-identifiable aspect of the serrated edge lies in its asymmetric quality.
+They noted the combination of point length (“tooth” serration) and taper; the distance that the white tip extends or tapers up to the anterior part of the feather.

 Another feature of note w.
 Bullock’s is the blending of the median and greater covert bar as of result of the white feather edges extending far up the leading edge of the feathers, producing thin veneers of white (Lee & Birch 1998).
 The result of this leads to a reduced delineation between the two wings bars and a weak greater covert bar which blends into the area between the two white covert bars.
 With Baltimore, the effect is two bold, thick white wing bars with the greater covert bar ending more abruptly and having less blending of white extending up the leading edge of the feathers.
 When that appearance is noted, as is seen on the (undisclosed location) bird, the bird falls out of the Bullock’s camp and into Baltimore or Baltimore x Bullock’s camp.

-The Pakenham Bullock’s has a high contrast face w. a light supercilum contrasting with slightly darker crown and a diffuse dark eyeline.
-The (undisclosed location) bird (HY Baltimore) has a low contrast face, although it does appear to have some fascinating characters such as: darkish smudge to the loral area and a noticeable amount of lemony tones to the throat and upper breast.
-With these fascinating characters in mind, it is certainly possible to me at this point that this bird could have hailed from the Great Plains where the two reportedly hybridize in a narrow belt in the western region of the ‘Plains (Rising 1970).
+The Pakenham Bullock’s has a high contrast face with a light supercilium contrasting with slightly darker crown and a thin, dark trans-ocular line.
+The (undisclosed location) bird (HY Baltimore) has a low contrast face, although it does appear to have some fascinating characters such as darkish smudge to the loral area and a noticeable amount of lemony tones to the throat and upper breast.
+With these field-characters in mind, it is possible to me at this point that this bird could have hailed from the Great Plains where the two reportedly hybridize in a narrow belt in the western region of the ‘Plains (Rising 1970).